Please see the link below to read our Multi Academy Trust Curriculum Vision.

 The Foundation curriculum provides opportunities for children to engage in activities planned by adults and those they plan or initiate themselves.
 The Foundation stage prepares children for learning in key stage 1 and is consistent with the national curriculum.

-Much of what the children do in school is of a practical nature and the children have weekly Forest Schools lessons utilising our wonderful outdoor space and make several visits to the Greatworth Farm Education Centre.
+Much of what the children do in school is of a practical nature and the children have weekly Forest Schools lessons utilising our wonderful outdoor space.
 This is because experience and research indicate that children learn best when all their senses are used.
 It is also important that the things they are asked to do are seen by the children to be relevant to their lives now or in the future.

 Teachers plan the curriculum for their classes with the partners in their year group.
 The curriculum is largely delivered in classes but there are occasions when children are grouped according to ability.
 For example children are taught in ability groups in KS1 for Read Write Inc. Year groups publish an outline for their curriculum on their dedicated page on this website.